 What is employer branding?

-At its simplest, employer branding is how the outside world sees a company as an employer rather than a supplier.
-It’s based on how it treats its employees, how the employees feel about working there, and its company culture.
-Employer branding is effectively how a company markets itself to both internal and potential employees.
+Employer branding is how an organization markets itself to both internal and potential employees.
+It’s how the outside world sees an organization – as an employer rather than a supplier.
+It’s reputational, based on how it treats its employees, how the employees feel about working there, and its company culture.

-An existing employee, when asked what it’s like to work for a company, is unlikely to focus on the product; they’ll talk about management, conditions, culture, and values.
-This is the employer brand – the things that will convince someone to come and work at, or stay at the company – not what the company sells.
+If you were to ask a current employee what it’s like to work for an organization, they’re unlikely to focus on what’s produced.
+Instead, they’ll talk about management, conditions, culture, and values.
+This is the employer brand – the things that will convince someone to come and work at, or stay at the organization; not what it sells.

-To hire and retain top job seekers, your employer brand needs to tell a compelling story.
-The ‘show, don’t tell’ device of storytelling is never truer than here – simply telling people your company is great is not enough – you, and your employees as your best advocates, must show that it is through the employer brand and employee branding.
+To hire and retain top job seekers, your employer brand needs to create, and tell, a compelling company story that’s then shared by the people who work there.
+The ‘show, don’t tell’ device of storytelling is never truer than here – simply telling people your organization is great is not enough – you, and your employees as your best advocates, must show that it is through the employer brand and employee branding.

 Why is employer branding so important?

-In an employee’s market, a company’s reputation is everything.
+A company’s reputation is everything when it comes to attracting top talent.
 79% of UK adults are less likely to buy from a company with a poor reputation, and this reputation includes how that company treats its staff.
 50% of job seekers would not work for an organization with a negative brand, even if paid more.

 Investing in your employer brand is critical for your business’s bottom line and delivers a substantial return on investment (ROI).
-Hiring good people is expensive; an employee with a $31,250 salary will cost a company around $60,000 – you don’t want to lose them to a competitor after a year.
+Hiring good people is expensive – up to $17,000 – you don’t want to lose them to a competitor after a year.

-What is the difference between employee and employer branding?
+What’s the difference between employer branding and employee branding?

 What is an employer value proposition (EVP)?